pocketpairjp/PalworldModUploader/PalworldModUploader/docs/README-EN.md

 }
 ```

-After editing, if your mod appears in the Mod Uploader’s `Mod Name` and `Auther` fields, you’re done.
+After editing, if your mod appears in the Mod Uploader under `Mod Name` and `Auther`, the setup is complete.

----

-### Enabling Mods In-Game
+### Enabling the Mod In-Game

-After launching the game, open Options and go to Mod Management.
+After launching the game, go to Options → Mod Management.
-Turn **Allow Mod Use** ON and enable the mod you created.
-Save, then restart the game.
+Turn on **Allow Mod Usage**, enable your mod, then restart the game.

-If the mod doesn’t appear on this screen, check the following:
+If your mod does not appear in the list, check the following:

-* The Workshop directory specified when launching Palworld Mod Uploader is correct.
+* The Workshop directory specified when launching Palworld Mod Uploader is incorrect
-* `Info.json` is valid JSON (no extra commas, etc.).
+* `Info.json` is not valid JSON (e.g., trailing commas)

----

-### Checking Behavior In-Game
+### Testing the Mod In-Game

-After restarting, mods will be enabled.
+After restarting, the mod will be active.

-Create a new world or similar to verify that the mod is working.
+Try creating a new world and verify that the mod is functioning.

-For visual-change mods, content is often linked to specific player Types in the character creation screen.
+Appearance-changing mods are often linked to specific player types in the character creation screen.

----

-### About Publishing
+### Publishing

-With a mod selected, choose **Upload To Steam** to publish your packaged mod to the Workshop.
+Selecting your mod and clicking **Upload To Steam** will publish your packaged mod to the Workshop.

-It will be uploaded as **private** by default; you can then adjust the settings on the Steam Workshop page and make it public.
+It will upload as **private** by default; after adjusting settings on the Steam Workshop page, you may publish it.

-You are free to publish mods, but please note that once you upload, all members of the `Palworld Experimental` group will be able to subscribe to them.
+You are welcome to publish your mod, but note:

+* Once uploaded, **everyone in the “Palworld Experimental” group** will be able to subscribe to it.
-Also, some Workshop items may be deleted before the December update is officially released.
+* Some Workshop items may be removed before the December update is officially released.

+## Technical Specifications

+This section explains the technical specifications.

+### Install Type

+Install Type determines the directory where each component will be installed.
+They correspond as follows:

+**UE4SS**     → `Mods\NativeMods\UE4SS`
+**Lua**       → `Mods\NativeMods\UE4SS\Mods\{PackageName}`
+**PalSchema** → `Mods\NativeMods\UE4SS\Mods\PalSchema\mods`
+**LogicMods** → `Pal\Content\Paks\LogicMods`
+**Paks**      → `Pal\Content\Paks\~WorkshopMods`

+### Package Name

+The official Palworld mod loader identifies mods based on the Package Name.
+As long as **multiple mods with the same Package Name are not enabled simultaneously**, uniqueness is not required.

+#### Using the Same Package Name for Different Mods

+It is possible to intentionally use the same Package Name across different mods.
+For example, if you want to use a custom-configured UE4SS as a dependency instead of the default, you can set the Package Name to match the official UE4SS and use your custom version as the required dependency.

+#### Mods with Restrictions

+**PalSchema Core**
+The PalSchema core *must* have the `PackageName` set to **`PalSchema`**.
+This is because mods depending on PalSchema are always placed in:
+`Mods\NativeMods\UE4SS\Mods\PalSchema\mods`